 She had heard, of course, of his unexpected action of asking Dolores Umbridge to accompany him to Slughorn’s party.
 It was utter madness of him, but Minerva could guess at his motives – they were as clear as crystal and as petty as a child’s.

 “McGonagall!”
 The low burr was sadly recognisable.

 She turned, tightening her lips in a mixture of disapproval and self-control.
 However much Alastor Moody was the courageous hero, dashing about like a knight in armour, his manner was hardly endearing.
-He could have fit the part without talking – tall, strongly-built, dark waves of hair settling over his forehead, and the kind of dark brown eyes that ought to set a witch's heart aflutter.
+He could have fit the part without talking – tall, strongly-built, dark waves of hair settling over his forehead, a nose like the prow of a ship, and the kind of dark brown eyes that ought to set a witch's heart aflutter.
 But this Lancelot held little interest for this particular Guinevere.

 “Hello, Alastor.
 Any problems?”
 She stopped to let him catch up.

 Did they offer lessons on how to speak like a pirate?
 She would have to tell Grimm, he might be interested in such a class.